Siuatonga Likiliki: Playing career

-In 2013, Likiliki played for Tonga against fierce Pacific rivals Samoa in the Pacific Rugby League International that was played at Penrith Stadium in Penrith, New South Wales, Australia.
+In 2013, Likiliki played for Tonga against fierce Pacific rivals Samoa in the Polynesian Cup that was played at Penrith Stadium in Penrith, New South Wales, Australia.
 He scored 2 tries in Tonga's 36-4 win over Samoa.
 Later in the year, Likiliki played in Tonga's unsuccessful 2013 Rugby League World Cup campaign.
 He only made 1 appearance, and that was coming off the bench against Italy.

 On 14 August 2013, Likiliki signed a one-year contract with the Gold Coast Titans starting in 2014.
 He failed to make a first-grade appearance in 2014 and was released by the Titans at the end of the year, joining the Burleigh Bears in 2015.